 ×

-The new Energy Center creates a striking, upward-opening shape in the countryside space.
+The new Energy Centre creates a striking, upward-opening shape in the countryside surroundings.
 It links the sky with the earth.
 Its geometric gesture appears both natural and artificial, fragile and powerful.
-The surface enclosing the building consists of raw Eternit panels.
-Over time, lichens and mosses will settle in their rough structures.
-Leaves and organic materials will collect and turn into humus in the grooves of the Eternit covering.

 2021–2024